This article is for members of a Dashlane Starter, Team, or Dashlane Business plan.

 - Follow the instructions to create your account.

-As part of this initial sign-up process, you need to install our browser extension.
+As part of this initial sign-up process, you need to install the Dashlane browser extension.

-If the extension already appears in your browser, your employer might have preinstalled the extension.
-If the Dashlane extension already appears in your browser, Dashlane will prompt you to create your account there instead.
+If the extension already appears in your browser bar, your employer might have preinstalled the extension.
+If the Dashlane extension does appear, Dashlane will prompt you to create your account there instead.

 Step 2: Install the Dashlane browser extension

 The browser extension is central to the Dashlane experience.
-Because so much work-related and sensitive data gets filtered through browsing habits, Dashlane enables you to save new logins automatically, autofill logins, payments, personal information, and much more.
-In addition, Dashlane's autofill function is powered by machine learning, which makes it faster and more accurate than most.
+So much work-related and sensitive data gets filtered through browsing habits.
+You can use Dashlane to save new logins automatically, autofill logins, payments, personal information, and more.
+In addition, Dashlane's Autofill is powered by machine learning, which makes it faster and more accurate than most.

 - Orange means you're logged out